Archive: 28 April 2023

 How the In-group Uses Human Rights Defenders as Scapegoats

-Another example is when the in-group uses their positional power to portray human rights defenders as threatening and untrustworthy.
-Not only does this harm the human rights defender, it also makes them prone to more violence, harassment and discrimination, all in the name of protecting the interests of the group.
+Another tactic employed by the in-group is the use of their positional power to depict human rights defenders as threatening and untrustworthy.
+This not only harms the defenders themselves but also exposes them to increased violence, harassment, and discrimination, all under the guise of protecting the interests of the group.

-The first step you can do is to recognise when it is happening.
-You need to be vigilant and critical of the messages you receive from the in-group, even if they offer you an attractive incentive for your participation in harming human rights defenders in your environment.
-You should also ask yourself who is really responsible for the problem presented before you.
-Often it is within the in-group, in light of the fact that the out-group often lacks power and does not have the rank required to make societal changes.
+So, what can be done to counteract this harmful tactic?
+The first step is recognizing when it is happening.
+It is essential to be vigilant and critically evaluate the messages and narratives presented by the in-group, even if they offer attractive incentives for participating in harming human rights defenders in your environment.
+It is crucial to question who truly bears responsibility for the problems being presented.
+Often, it is within the in-group itself, as the out-group often lacks the power and influence needed to effect meaningful societal change.

-You should also resist the temptation to turn on one another.
-Instead, you should question both sides and ask: what are the goals of each party?
-This allows you to elaborate on all the information and to see what puzzle pieces are missing.
+We should resist the temptation to turn on one another.
+Instead, we all must question both sides and consider the goals of each party involved.
+This allows for a more comprehensive understanding of the situation and reveals any missing puzzle pieces.

 In a State of Mourning: US Gun Contracts, the Middle East and the Victims Affected